caucy/batch_ping/README.md

 ## Attention:
-ping can support ping many ip, id is pid，and the addr's seq is the same.
+ping can support ping many ip, id is pid，but should notice modify udp.sendspace , udp.recvspace and raw.recvspace and so on.

 fix same bug of github.com/sparrc/go-ping, such as if the dst server use the iptable ban ping, go-ping will hang .